AdamBoley/Project-Beergate/README.md

 #### Update Review view

-The UpdateReviewView view renders the update_review page using the update_review.html template.
-This a necessary companion to the AddReviewView, as it allows a user to update their reviews.
-As with the AddReviewView, a form_class variable specifies that the UserReviewForm is to be used.
+The UpdateReview view renders the update_review page using the update_review.html template.
+This a necessary companion to the AddReview view, as it allows a user to update their reviews.
+As with the AddReview, a form_class variable specifies that the UserReviewForm is to be used.
 The view uses 3 methods - a get method, a post method and a form_valid method.
 These methods are necessary because I wanted this view to automatically disapprove reviews when they are updated.
 As discussed in the [bugs section](#bugs), this is a prudent security measure and part of the defensive programming employed in BeerGate.
 I found that without these methods, when the form is submitted, the review instantly and automatically holds the updated information.
-This is a vulnerability that a malicious user could exploit, first by submitting a seemingly-genuine review, getting it approved and then updating it with malicious/inappropriate/offensive content.
+This is a vulnerability that a malicious user could exploit, first by submitting a seemingly-genuine review, getting it approved and then updating it with malicious, inappropriate or offensive content.

 Full credit for the design of these methods goes to [this Reddit question](https://www.reddit.com/r/django/comments/8jkh5t/updateview_creates_new_items_in_the_db_instead_of/), where the author appears to have had a similar issue, and they answer their own question.
 I confess that I do not fully understand what these methods are doing, but my understanding is as follows: